Alloway Walk

 |

-Go back to the entrance of Rozelle Estate
+Go back to the entrance of Rozelle

-Golf Course.
-The path leading through the
+Estate and Golf Course.
+The path leading

-right in the image below, next to the
+the image below, next to the neighbouring

-neighbouring Seafield Golf Course 1st
+Seafield Golf Course 1st tea.

 |